-Туре # Type of Qualifying Life Event (QLE) & Scenario QLE Merits SEP Exchange Enrollment Required Prior to QLE Timeframe to Report and Enroll in a Plan (SEP) Coverage or Change Effectuates Regulation Reference Change in Financial Eligibility 4.7 is eligible for APTC: Qualified individual is eligible for APTC, and household income falls below 150% of the FPL.
+Туре # Type of Qualifying Life Event (QLE) & Scenario QLE Merits SEP Exchange Enrollment Required Prior to QLE Timeframe to Report and Enroll in a Plan (SEP) Coverage or Change Effectuates Regulation Reference Change in Financial Eligibility 4.7 This SEP is no longer available for applications beginning after August 25, 2025.
+Eligible for APTC: Qualified individual is eligible for APTC, and household income falls below 150% of the FPL.
 For the Advanced Premium Tax Credit, eligibility is based on the published Federal Poverty Guidelines that were in effect at the start of the plan year's open enrollment period Yes No 60 days from QLE 1 st day of the month following plan enrollment.
 45 CFR 155.420(b)(2)(vii)Change Change in Financial Eligibility 4.8 Newly Eligible for APTC: Qualified individual becomes eligible for APTC, and has an offer of employer coverage that has been determined to be unaffordable.
 Yes No 60 days from QLE 1 st day of the month following plan enrollment.
 Exceptions/Other 5.1 Erroneous / Unintentional / Other Enrollment Error Made by Marketplace: Consumer or Exchange/marketplace identifies error in consumer account.
 Case by case basis - handled via appeal process N/A Case by case, but no more than 60 days from time error is identified Case by case basis 45 CFR 155.420(c)(3)); 45 CFR 155.420(d)(4)